An aquifer is an underground layer of water-storing rock or loose materials like gravel, sand or silt.

 Rainwater tanks can be a water source for drinking, flushing toilets, washing clothes or watering gardens.
 However, in urban areas it's usually unsafe to drink tank water.

 This is due to higher levels of pollution in the atmosphere which could pollute the tank water.
 NSW Health recommends that people use their public water supply for drinking and cooking because it's filtered, disinfected and generally fluoridated.

-After long periods of drought, many people in greater Sydney installed rainwater tanks.
-This water is used to water gardens and flush toilets, and helps conserve our drinking water resources.
+After long periods of drought, many people in Greater Sydney installed rainwater tanks.
+This water is used to water gardens, flush toilets, and helps conserve our drinking water resources.